 For more storybook recommendations, browse our complete list of 29 Books and Activities That Teach Kindness to Children, conveniently sorted by age.

-Making a Difference at Home
+3. Make a Difference at Home

 Once you’ve built a foundational understanding of empathy, start small by helping your child find ways to make a difference at home.